open-education-api/specification/docs/home.md

 ## Interested in joining us?

 Are you an educational institute and interested in having the OOAPI developed to suit your needs?
 Then why not join us.
-For more information, please access the [Community](community/) link at the left side of this page.
+For more information, please access the [Community](community/) link at the left of this page.

 ## Case study